Chapter Four: The Player Turn

 | Reconstruktion and Retconstruktion Numbers |

-Because ABS, whether used as a construction material or as fuel, has the side effect of warping time and space, and because SpaceMen's inborn compulsion to kick ass must inevitably destroy every universe and rip all histories into a nonlinear tangled mess, time in the BrikWars universe is inconsistent and poorly-defined.
+Because ABS, whether used as a construction material or as fuel, has the side effect of warping time and space, and because SpaceMen's inborn compulsion to kick ass must inevitably destroy whatever universe they appear in and rip all histories into a nonlinear tangled mess, time in the BrikWars universe is inconsistent and poorly-defined.
 One might leave in the morning on a brisk walk, and find oneself arriving home 300 years in the past.
-Two sides of the same street might be on separate planets one day, and interdimensionally superimposed on one another the next.
+Two sides of the same street find themselves on separate planets one day, and interdimensionally superimposed on one another the next.
 How does one organize a timeline when such extreme distortions are possible?

-BrikWars historians order their chronologies by numbered Reconstruktions, numbering each reality according to the number of previously destroyed universes by which it was influenced and from which it inherits recycled elements.
-The timeline in which SpaceMen first arose has been assigned the number 1,978, after Brik science determined that the destruction of the SpaceMen's universe retroactively created 1,977 previous generations of reality leading up to their own.
+BrikWars historians order their khronologies by numbered Reconstruktions, numbering each reality according to the number of previously destroyed universes it was influenced by and which it inherits recycled elements from.
+The timeline in which SpaceMen first arose is assigned the number 1,978, after Brik science determined that the destruction of the SpaceMen's universe retroactively created 1,977 previous generations of reality leading up to their own.
 None of these previous Retconstruktions (or "Retcons") contain minifigs, but as they get closer to R-1,978, devolved forms of pre-minifig life begin to appear.
 These proto-life forms occasionally reappear in later Reconstruktions, and may paradoxically be the source of the protofig bioengineers responsible for creating the SpaceMen in the first place, who would then go on to bring about the existence of the preceding universes in which the protofigs evolved.

 Naturally, the great powers of history don't simply disappear at the end of their Reconstruktion.
 As pieces of their previous realities shatter forward into new ones, remnants and echoes of their minifig civilizations linger on in the garage sales and discount shelves of history.
 Some are forgotten and fade away, allowing themselves to be absorbed into new, more popular factions, while a few, such as the Royals, regroup and persist for several Reconstruktions in a seemingly endless series of evolved forms.